MicrosoftDocs/OfficeDocs-O365ITPro/Office365-Admin/manage/centralized-deployment-of-add-ins.md

 ### Find out if a group contains nested groups

 The easiest way to detect if a group contains nested groups is to view the group contact card within Outlook.
-If you enter the group name within the **To** field of an email and then click the group name when it resolves, it will show you if it contains users or nested groups.
+If you enter the group name within the **To** field of an email and then select the group name when it resolves, it will show you if it contains users or nested groups.
 In the example below, the **Members** tab of the Outlook contact card for the Test Group shows no users and only two sub groups.

 ![Members tab of Outlook contact card](../media/d9db88c4-d752-426c-a480-b11a5b3adcd6.png)